 40 CFR Part 266 Subpart P

-Basic introduction to the new Subpart P regulations - PTI Brochure
+Basic introduction to the new Subpart P regulations - Introduction

 Effective date of final rule

-The final rule for Management Standards for Hazardous Waste Pharmaceuticals and Amendment To The P075 Listing For Nicotine goes into effect 6 (six) months after publication in the Federal Register for the states of Iowa and Alaska.
+The final rule for Management Standards for Hazardous Waste Pharmaceuticals and Amendment To The P075 Listing For Nicotine goes into effect on 8/21/2019 for the states of Iowa and Alaska.
 It will go into effect for the remainder of the states when adopted by the state.
-Note, non-approval is not an option and states can be more stringent in some regulations when it adopts Subpart P. Since the nicotine exemption is less stringent, each state can decide whether or not to adopt it.
+The sewer ban of hazardous waste pharmaceuticals by healthcare facilities is effective nationally on 8/21/2019.
+Non-adoption of Subpart P is not an option and states can choose to enact more stringent regulations.
+However, since the nicotine exemption is less stringent, each state can decide whether or not to adopt it.
 States like Florida and Michigan that allow pharmaceuticals to be handled as universal wastes will no longer be able to do so.
+Refer to State Adoptions

 One significant change is that prescription pharmaceuticals moving through a Reverse Distributor (RD) are solid wastes at the healthcare facility (HCF).
 Therefore, the HCF is actually the generator of these wastes.
 Previously, waste determination, other than obvious waste, was typically made by the RD.
 Subpart P addresses the management of the solid waste pharmaceuticals that are hazardous.